aroberts1228/ebdbackup/content/blog/tools-i-use.md

 #### Apps
 The tools listed here are apps that I use almost everyday for a variety of functions.
 Each tool contains a link for you to download or learn more information about it.
 I am using a MacBook Pro as my primary computer, but most of these should also be availabe on Windows or Linux OS.
 Some of these also have mobile versions on iOS and Android.

-** 1Password ** If you struggle with remembering passwords for all of your various accounts and websites, this is the app for you.
-Having tried various password managers, I found this one to be the easiest and most feature rich one.
-[1Password](https://1password.com/ "1Password")
+**1Password** If you struggle with remembering passwords for all of your various accounts and websites, this is the app for you.
+Having tried various password managers, I found this one to be the easiest and most feature rich one.<a href="https://1password.com/" target="_blank">1Password</a>